nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 ## The Good

-The best thing is that it's finally there.
-And many things are working well, too.
+The best thing is that _something_ is finally there.
 This

 ```markdown